wds4/tribal-tapestry/experiment/rules.md

 Alternative statement 3: Thou shalt never recite (or tolerate the recitation of) the Tribal Tapestry Hypothesis.

+## _Studious inattention_

+Studious inattention in service to the tribal narrative is a virtue.

+## _Logical fallacy_

+Logical fallacy in service to the tribal narrative is a virtue.

 ## Second Rule (_Reality_)

 The *problematization* of the notion of objective reality (in the abstract) is a virtue when in service to the tribal narrative fiction.